-Until recently, primaquine was the only approved treatment for the relapsing, liver-stage, of the P. vivax life cycle, However, physicians do not always prescribe primaquine to prevent relapse, due to concerns about possible haemolysis in G6PD1-deficient patients, limited access to G6PD tests, and poor compliance with the 14-day course of treatment.
+The WHO Standard Treatment Guildelines and national treatment guidelines recommend treating both the blood-and liver-stages of P. vivax (relapsing) malaria.
+Until recently, primaquine was the only approved treatment for the relapsing, liver-stage, of the P. vivax life cycle.
+However, physicians do not always prescribe primaquine to prevent relapse, due to concerns about possible haemolysis in patients deficient in the glucose-6-phosphate dehydrogenase (G6PD) enzyme, limited access to G6PD tests, and poor compliance with the 14-day course of treatment.

 A study is also on-going in Indonesia to assess the safety and efficacy of tafenoquine co-administered with an ACT, DHA-PQP.